VatsaDev/Papers/README.md

-# Papers
+# Papers/Notes
-Reading papers and taking notes
+Reading papers and blogs and taking notes, noting future thoughts

 should be in the groups